-This course covers the study of instrument flight fundamentals as required by FAA regulations for students pursuing an Instrument rating.
-Ground topics covered include being introduced to principles of basic attitude instrument flight and the function of navigational aids/receiving equipment in the IFR environment.
-This includes holding procedures, FAR/AIM regulations, ATC communication, and IFR approach procedures.
+This course covers the study of instrument flight fundamentals as required by FAA regulations Part 141 for students pursuing an Instrument rating.
+Ground Topics covered include being introduced to Principles of basic altitude instrument flight and the function of navigational aids/receiving equipment in the IFR environment.
+This includes holding procedures, Federal Aviation Regulations, ATC communication and IFR approach procedures.
 As well as emergency flight procedures and meteorology affects for IFR flight.
-The flight portion of the course will develop requisite aeronautical skills, knowledge and proficiency to the standards necessary to take the FAA Instrument Practical Exam.
-Flight topics covered include basic attitude flying, emergency procedures, IFR navigational procedures, IFR approaches, holdings, ILS and VOR systems, and cross country flight via instrument navigation.
-This course will consist of 45 flight hours and up to 42.5 flight instructor hours for ground and pre/post flight briefings.
-Prerequisites: Private Pilot Certificate - Airplane, permission of chair and instructor.
+The flight portion of the course will develop requisite aeronautical skills, knowledge and proficiency to the standards necessary to take the FAA Airplane Instrument Written Exam and pass an instrument check flight with a FAA designated flight examiner.
+Flight topics covered include basic altitude flying, emergency procedures, IFR navigational procedures, IFR approaches, holdings, ILS and VOR systems, and cross country flight via instrument navigation.
+This course will consist of 40 Dual Flight Hours and 30 flight instructor hours for the ground, flight, pre/post flight briefings, 2 additional flight hours for FAA Instrument Private Pilot Practical Test.